Gyrification: Zika virus malformations

 Cortical malformations induced by the Zika virus are due to infection during pregnancy, and are generally classified as microcephaly, or 'small-brain'.
 Due to the large reduction in volume of the cerebral cortex in microcephaly, changes in gyrification are not unexpected.
 Studies of the mechanism of Zika malformations indicate that the principal defect is due to infection of radial glial cells and subsequent cell death.
 Death of cortical stem cells causes the loss of all expected daughter cells, and the scope of the malformation thus depends on the timing of infection as well as its severity during the schedule of neural stem cell proliferation and neurogenesis.
 Earlier infections would generally be expected to produce a more severe malformation.
 The microcephaly and gyrification malformations are permanent and there are no known treatments.

 Measurements of gyrification

-Cortical Gyrification can be measured in terms of the Gyrification Index (GI), Fractal Dimensionality and a combination of morphometric terms (Area, Thickness, Volume).
+Cortical gyrification can be measured in terms of the Gyrification Index (GI), fractal dimensionality and a combination of terms such as area, thickness, and volume.

-The GI is defined as the ratio between the Total Area and the Exposed Area ("perimeter of the brain delineated on two-dimensional coronal sections").
+The GI is defined as the ratio between the total area, and the exposed area ("perimeter of the brain delineated on two-dimensional coronal sections".)
 FreeSurfer, a surface reconstruction Software is one of the tools available to measure the GI.